 La Porte is a medium-sized city located in the state of Indiana.
 With a population of 21,916 people and ten constituent neighborhoods, La Porte is the 41st largest community in Indiana.
 La Porte has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-La Porte is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, La Porte is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in La Porte who work in office and administrative support (15.37%), sales jobs (10.01%), and food service (8.21%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, La Porte is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, La Porte is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in La Porte who work in office and administrative support (14.66%), sales jobs (10.20%), and food service (9.11%).

 The most common language spoken in La Porte is English.
 Other important languages spoken here include Spanish and Polish.